 There's a water sport day trip facility suitable for adults and families alike at Lembongan Island.
 Here, you'll find water slides in the sea, windsurfing, banana boats, sailing, diving trips at Nusa Penida and afternoon beach BBQ buffets - all just a high speed catamaran ride away from Benoa.
 Lembongan offers the kind of laid-back water's edge restaurants and accommodation that can be difficult to find in the more built up beaches of the main island.
 You can also watch the locals harvesting seaweed and the children flying their huge, ornate kites.
 There's also a water park at Tuban - Waterbom Park.

-However, if you want to discover what the real Bali is all about, we'd encourage you to get away from the tourist hotspots and take a ride around the scenic mountains to the north and central.
+However, if you want to discover what the real Bali is all about, we'd encourage you to get away from the tourist hotspots and take a tour around the scenic mountains to the north and central.
 Take in the stunning vistas of rice terraces and coconut palm stands at Ayung River or Tegalalang Valley.

 Visit the settlement of Bayung Gede, an intact pre-Javanese village, and course the caldera rim road of the volcanic mountain, Gunung Batur.
 Here's the magical sight of the scenic Danau Batur crater lake housing Pura Batur, Bali's second most important temple.
 Make sure you are appropriately dressed to enter a temple though, with long trousers or skirt, sleeved top, and temple sash.
 Further north you'll find Ulun Danu, a stunning Buddhist temple standing high up on Lake Bratan.